-- Like federal anti-discrimination laws, Connecticut prohibits discrimination in the terms and conditions of employment on the basis of race, color, religion, sex, pregnancy, national origin, age and/or disability, harassment on the basis of these protected traits and retaliation for opposing discriminatory practices. - 2.
-The requirements of proof of discrimination under CFEPA are generally the same as those under the federal anti-discrimination laws and the complaint process is similar. - 3.
-Distinctions under CFEPA from the federal anti-discrimination laws include the following: - Connecticut also prohibits discrimination on the basis of marital status, sexual orientation and gender identity/expression.
+- 1. Applies to employers with 3 or more employees. - 2.
+Like federal anti-discrimination laws, Connecticut prohibits discrimination in the terms and conditions of employment on the basis of race, color, religion, sex, pregnancy, national origin, age and/or disability, harassment on the basis of these protected traits and retaliation for opposing discriminatory practices. - 3.
+The requirements of proof of discrimination under CFEPA are generally the same as those under the federal anti-discrimination laws and the complaint process is similar. - 4.
+Distinctions under CFEPA from the federal anti-discrimination laws include the following: - Connecticut also prohibits discrimination on the basis of marital status, veteran status, sexual orientation and gender identity/expression.

-- Unlike under federal anti-discrimination laws, there are no "caps" on compensatory (emotional distress) and punitive (punishment) damage awards under CFEPA. - Under CFEPA, an employer is prohibited from discriminating against someone on the basis of their age, whether they are in their teens or a senior citizen or any age in between (i.e., don't need to be over age 40 to assert claim) - Connecticut law contains a broader definition of what constitutes a "disability" (any chronic condition). - An individual manager/supervisor can be held personally liable under the state law if he or she "aids" in the alleged discrimination or harassment. - Connecticut law requires that all employers with fifty or more employees provide two hours of training on the topic of sexual harassment to all supervisory personnel.
+- Unlike under federal anti-discrimination laws, there are no "caps" on compensatory (emotional distress) and punitive (punishment) damage awards under CFEPA. - Under CFEPA, an employer is prohibited from discriminating against someone on the basis of their age, whether they are in their teens or a senior citizen or any age in between (i.e., don't need to be over age 40 to assert claim) - Connecticut law contains a potentially broader definition of what constitutes a "disability" (any chronic condition). - An individual manager/supervisor can be held personally liable under the state law if he or she "aids" in the alleged discrimination or harassment. - Connecticut law requires that all employers with three or more employees provide two hours of training on the topic of sexual harassment to all employees within six months of hire and retraining at least every ten years. - If an employer takes corrective action (including but not limited to relocating the complaining employee, assigning such employee to a different work schedule or making other substantive changes to the complaining employee's terms and conditions of employment) in response to such employee's claim of sexual harassment, the employer is required to obtain the written consent of the complaining employee before doing so. - Within three months of an employee's start date, Connecticut employers are required to provide information to every employee about the unlawfulness of sexual harassment and the remedies available to victims of sexual harassment to each employee, either by direct email with a subject line that includes the words "Sexual Harassment Policy" (or words of similar import) or by posting that information on the employer's website or by providing a link (by email, text or in writing) to the CHRO's website. - Connecticut law requires employers to provide "Pregnancy Discrimination and Accommodation in the Workplace Notice" that must be posted in the workplace to all new hires upon hire and to any existing employee within 10 days after she notifies the employer of her pregnancy or conditions related to her pregnancy (or the employer otherwise becomes aware of pregnancy).